thevisad/voynich_unlocked/community_findings.md

 ---

-## I. Core Discovery: The Manuscript Encodes a Structured Operator System
+## I. Core Discovery: The Manuscript Encodes a Consistent Structural System with Operator-Like Elements

 The Voynich corpus is not best modeled as a sequence of lexical items.
 Statistical analysis reveals a **three-role structural system** in which word-level items function as typed slots within recurring templates.
 This structure is consistent across all 226 transcribed folios and all four folio sections.